 Hopper began to gain some recognition in the late 1910s and early 1920s.
 In 1918, he won an award for his war poster, Smash the Hun.
 And in 1923, he received two awards for his etchings.
 That same year, he re-met fellow artist Josephine Nivison and they were married the following year.
 Josephine would go on to manage his career and serve as his model for many paintings.
 Hopper’s career thrived with Josephine’s help arranging exhibitions.
 After selling all of his watercolors at a one-man show, he finally felt comfortable enough to quit commercial illustration.

-The paintings by Edward Hopper (1882-1967) depict realistic scenes of American life.
+Much of Hopper’s work focused on American architecture.
+He was fascinated by the shadows created by turrets, towers, porches, and roofs.
+Hopper said that his “favorite thing was painting sunlight on the side of a house.”
 His candid works often feature city streets, restaurants, movie theaters, storefronts, and homes as their subjects.
 Although the paintings appear to be straightforward scenes, most attempt to convey isolation and seclusion.

 Hopper also did better during the Depression than most other artists.
 Several museums paid thousands of dollars for his works – he sold 30 paintings and 13 watercolors in one year alone.
 He enjoyed several decades of success, enabling him to have a home in New York City and a summer cottage in Cape Cod.
 He also purchased his first car so he could explore and find new painting inspiration.